Go's Value Philosophy: Part 3 - Zero Values: Go's Valid-by-Default Philosophy

 Wait - if Go is “valid by default,” why does nil exist?

-Go’s nil is safe for reading:
+Go’s nil slice - safe for reading:

 1